THE ADMINISTRATION AND RULES OF

 24. Library.
 Members wishing to borrow books from The Union Jack Club's Library should enquire at the Reception Desk.

 25. Laundry and Cleaning.
-Coin-operated launderette which provides facilities for washing, drying, and ironing clothes is available to members situated adjoining the Gascoigne Room.
+The coin-operated launderette which provides facilities for washing, drying, and ironing clothes is available to members and is situated next to the Gascoigne Room.

-26. Car Parking.
-Car parking is available at the current rate for Members when staying in The Union Jack Club by booking in advance, and THMs 24 hours prior to arrival, for occupation on the first day of booking, after 3pm and to leave by 12noon on the day of departure.
+26. Car Parking/ Bike storage.
+Car parking is available at the current rate for Members when staying in The Union Jack Club by booking in advance, and THMs 24 hours prior to arrival, for occupation on the first day of booking, after 1500hrs and to by 1200hrs on the day of departure.
 Parking spaces also include 3 x fully accessible bays which are designated for use by wheelchair users only.
-Car parking is free for blue badge holders.
-The Union Jack Club does not accept any responsibility or liability for any damage or loss for the car while parked in the garage.
+Car parking is free for blue leave [?} badge holders.
+The Union Jack Club does not accept any responsibility or liability for any damage to or loss of vehicles while parked in the garage.

 27. Security.
-Members shall comply with such security provisions as the Chief Executive shall from time to time reasonably prescribe.
+Members shall comply with such security provisions as the Chief Executive shall reasonably prescribe.
 In the interests of general security members must not leave any items unattended in any areas of The Union Jack Club.

 28. Evacuation.
-Members and their guests shall immediately evacuate The Union Jack Club upon hearing a continuous alarm and shall follow instructions from Club staff.
+Upon hearing a continuous alarm, members and their guests shall immediately evacuate The Union Jack Club and shall follow instructions from Club staff.
+The fire alarm is tested at 11.00am every Friday.

-29. Complaints and Suggestions.
-Any complaints or suggestions should be made in writing and addressed to the Deputy Chief Executive.
-Complaints should be raised as soon as possible after the occurrence of the event giving rise to the complaint.
+29. Formal Complaints and Suggestions.
+Any formal complaints or suggestions, not made as general feedback, should be submitted to the Chief Executive.
+Complaints should be raised as soon as possible to the Duty Manager.

 30. Guest Charging Rates.
 When a member has guest(s) (up to four) staying with them in The Union Jack Club, any immediate family (parents, siblings, and children) will incur room charges applicable to members and all other guests will incur room charges applicable to Temporary Honorary Members.